2148 Michelson Dr, Irvine, CA 92612

 With Special Guest:

-t is our distinct pleasure to invite you to a very special Gala Dinner and Concert, on Saturday, January 9, 2010 at Orange County Performing Arts Center, Samueli Theater, 600 Town Center Drive, Costa Mesa, CA. Updated information concerning this event will be posted on the website regularly.
+It is our distinct pleasure to invite you to a very special Gala Dinner and Concert, on Saturday, January 9, 2010, at Orange County Performing Arts Center, Samueli Theater, 600 Town Center Dr, Costa Mesa, CA. Updated information concerning this event will be posted on the website regularly.

 The event will include renowned Guest Stars from Motion Pictures, Television and Sports.
 Entertainment will be provided by:

 To support our Parish Building Fund, a Silent Auction will be held at this event.
 Your donations of valuable items, such as estate jewelry, fine art or decorative arts, or vacation and travel gifts will be appreciated and will generously help to enhance the evening.
 Please present your valuable items to the Parish for consideration before January 1, 2010.